-Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best-preserved urban fortifications in China.
-The wall's ideal spot gives visitors a bird's eye view over this fantastic city.
-Follow the locals' example and hire a bike to get an even more spectacular experience.
+Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, Xian ancient city wall is one of the best-preserved urban fortifications in China.
+The wall's ideal spot gives visitors a bird's eye view over the city.